- Education and Science»

-DANELAW YEARS - 1: LEGENDARY 'LEATHER BREEKS' - Ragnar Lothbrok*, Viking Leader Above Others
+DANELAW YEARS - 1: THE LEGENDARY 'LEATHER BREEKS' - Ragnar Lothbrok*, Viking Leader Above Others

 Ragnar and the aftermath - formation of the sub-kingdoms and partition of Mercia along Watling Street